 ❌ The Wrong Way: Predicting Future Income

-You can’t lead an army with invisible troops, and you can’t run your budget on hope.
+You cannot lead an army with invisible troops, and you definitely cannot run your budget on hope.

 ✅ The Right Way: Budget with Present Dollars